mautic/developer-documentation-new/docs/rest_api/companies.rst

 POST parameters
 ---------------

-A Company associative array.
-The array keys must correspond to the field aliases described in the :ref:`Company field properties <get Company field properties>`.
+Mautic accepts a Company associative array.
+The keys must correspond to the property names described in :ref:`Company properties <get Company properties>`.

+For core or professional fields, use the field aliases defined in :ref:`Company field properties <get Company field properties>`.

 Response
 ========